grmpl/UlanziAlarmClockTasmotaBerry/README.md

 10. Check if Scripts are working correctly by running the commands in autoexec.be manually.
 11. Add the following rule to tasmota: `ON Clock#Timer=1 DO AlarmActivate 1 ENDON ON Clock#Timer=2 DO AlarmActivate 2 ENDON ON Clock#Timer=3 DO AlarmActivate 3 ENDON  ON Clock#Timer=4 DO AlarmActivate 4 ENDON `
 12. If everything works, upload autoexec.be from root directory.
-13. I would recommend `setoption1 0` to avoid blackouts and resets by impatient button presses.
-You have serial access, so you don't need these reset functions.
+13. I would recommend `setoption13 1`, this would make the buttons a lot more responsive.
+Long press functions are handled by the code even with this option set.
+Nevertheless the code is written to support `setoption13 0`,too.

 ## Usage